 Benjamin Franklin suggested the idea back in 1784, as a way to economize on sunlight and burn fewer candles during winter mornings and nights, but the practice did not become steadily official in the United States until Congress passed the Uniform Time Act in 1966, with the same intention of saving energy.
 (Citation, infra.)

 This time of year is when you need to get extra rest because of the change in the times of dusk and dawn.
-It’s sleep awareness time since this change can make a difference in travelling to and from work or doing simple errands.
+It’s sleep awareness time since this change can make a difference in traveling to and from work or doing simple errands.

-When the clocks change there will be an hour difference, but for a driver it can mean leaving for a job in the dark or just as it is beginning to get light.
+When the clocks change there will be an hour difference, but for a driver, it can mean leaving for a job in the dark or just as it is beginning to get light.
 Then coming home it can be nearing dusk after a long day.
 The sun can also be a factor as it sets for drivers.

 What is Fall Back?

-The old adage is fall back in spring forward.
+The adage is fall back and spring forward.
 This is a time of year when we fall back, which means we lose an hour of sleep when the clock changes.
 Michael Ehline, Esquire a Los Angeles car accident attorney said this one hour makes a big difference to drivers.
 Especially, for people that work night shifts or are commercial drivers who every year feel the effects of the time change.

-Drowsy Drivers a Major Cause of Accidents?
+Are drowsy drivers a Major Cause of Accidents?

 Ehline said drivers often open their windows, turn on the air conditioning, or turn up the radio in an effort to help them stay awake.
 The lawyer said it doesn’t work as an effective method for drowsiness usually.
 He said they still see many crashes and rear-end accidents causing injury to the driver or another person.